datanav/docs/technical/shopify-shopify.rst

 Shopify Product to Shopify Inventoryitem
 ----------------------------------------
+Every Shopify Product will be synchronized with a Shopify Inventoryitem.

+If a matching Shopify Inventoryitem already exists, the Shopify Product will be merged with the existing one.
-Before any synchronization can take place, a link between a Shopify Product and a Shopify Inventoryitem must be established.
+If no matching Shopify Inventoryitem is found, a new Shopify Inventoryitem will be created.

 A Shopify Product will merge with a Shopify Inventoryitem if one of the following property combinations match: